temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

   }
 ```

-When setting the Workflow Type this way, the value of the `name` parameter does not have to start with an upper case letter.
+When you set the Workflow Type this way, the value of the `name` parameter does not have to start with an uppercase letter.

 A method annotated with `@WorkflowMethod` can have any number of parameters.
 We recommend passing a single parameter that contains all the input fields.
 This allows adding fields in a backward compatible manner.
 A Workflow Type can only be registered once per Worker entity.